My Review of the Norwex Mop System

 - Some customers say that it’s not ideal for super-shiny, high-gloss hardwood: the Norwex wet mop can leave streaks behind.
 But there’s a special trick for this problem; if you get your dry microfiber mop pad wet (yes, you read that correctly, get your dry mop head wet) and use it to wet-mop your high-gloss hardwood, you’ll find it dries streak-free!

 How To Use the Norwex Mop:

 Dry Mop – Attach the dry mop pad to the mop base, and using a figure 8 pattern, sweep your floor.
-When you’re done, clean the dirt off the pad by either shaking it outside (or hitting it against your deck railing), or preferably, use the rubber brush to brush the dirt into the garbage can.
+Clean the dirt off the pad by either shaking it outside or brushing it with the rubber brush, to brush the dirt into the garbage can.
 For the little bits that didn’t stick to the mop when you lifted it up, you can use your old fashioned broom and dustpan, or wipe them up with a wet Enviro Cloth.

-Wet Mop – Under warm running water, get the wet mop pad wet.
+Wet Mop – Get the mop pad wet by running it under warm running water.
 Ring it out, and attach it to the mop base.
 Wash your floors in a figure 8 pattern.
 This should do a fairly large area of your floors.
-When the pad starts to dry out a bit, you can either take it off, to rinse and re-wet, or you can use a spray bottle filled with warm water to mist the floor.
+When the pad starts to dry out a bit, take it off, rinse and re-wet.
+Or, you can use a spray bottle filled with warm water to mist the floor.
 When you’re finished, remove the pad from the mop base, and rub it against itself under warm (hot) running water to clean it.
 If it’s not too dirty, hang it to dry and use it again later.
 If the floor was really dirty, wash it in your washing machine.

-Do you like the Norwex mop, and if you have one, do you think it was worth the price?
+Now share with me: If you have a Norwex Mop, do you think it was worth the price?

-If you found this post useful, please take a moment and like it on Facebook or share with your friends via Twitter or Pinterest!
+And if you found this post useful, please take a moment and share it with your friends!